C17.9: Malignant neoplasm: Small intestine, unspecified

 The tissue in the body is made up of cells.
 With cancer, the cells multiply uncontrollably, which leads to a malignant neoplasm (abnormal growth of tissue) developing.
 The cancer cells can destroy the healthy tissue and spread throughout the body.

 The small intestine is the longest section of the digestive tract.
-The small intestine consists of 3 sections.
-Immediately after the stomach comes the duodenum.
-Digestive juices from the gallbladder and the pancreas enter the small intestine through the duodenum.
-The small intestine then has two more sections.
-The nutrients from food are absorbed in the small intestine.
-The small intestine leads into the large intestine.
+It consists of 3 sections.
+The 1st section begins immediately after the stomach and is called the duodenum.
+The gallbladder and the pancreas secrete the digestive juices in this section.
+The jejunum and ileum sections come next.
+The nutrients are absorbed into the blood from the food in the small intestine.
+The small intestine is followed by the large intestine.

 You have small intestine cancer.